section-engineering-education/engineering-education/content/articles/planting-timber-logs-the-right-way/index.md

 ### Timber Logcat

-In the logcat you will see such a line like this `D/MainActivity: 7`.
-We did not specify the class name but timber placed one for us; `D/MainActivity`.
+In the logcat, you will see such a line like this `D/MainActivity:` We did not specify the class name but timber placed one for us; `D/MainActivity`.
 That is the beauty of `Timber`.

 #### Demonstration screens
-Once we are done, run the app on your device or emulator.
-This is what you should expect to see:
+Let's run the application on a device or emulator.
+The logcat output should be as shown below.

 ![log output in java](/planting-timber-logs-the-right-way/timber_log_java.png)

 ![log output kotlin](/planting-timber-logs-the-right-way/timber_log_kotlin.png)

-Check out the entire project for `Java` on [GitHub](https://github.com/Owallah/timber-demo).
+Check out the entire `Java` project on [GitHub](https://github.com/Owallah/timber-demo).
 For Kotlin [Github](https://github.com/Owallah/timber-demo-with-kotlin)

 ### Conclusion
 That's not all about `Logging with Timber`; keep exploring.
 Implement logging using this amazing tool in your android applications and improve the readability of your application logs.